Tanz0rz/haxe-fmod/docs/guides/callbacks-and-3d.md

 instance.release();
 ```

 `IFmodPositionProvider` is a four-method interface: `fmodX`, `fmodY`, `fmodVelocityX`, `fmodVelocityY`.
-The flixel components adapt `FlxObject` and `FlxCamera` to it, and any engine can implement it directly.
+The [engine components](components.md) adapt their objects to it (`FlxObject` and `FlxCamera`, `h2d.Object`, any Kha body with `x` and `y`), and a game can implement it directly.
 Instances that die (released, or stopped and destroyed by FMOD) are pruned from the attachment list automatically, and `FmodRuntime.attachedCount()` reports how many are live.

 `FmodRuntime.playOneShotAttached(path, provider)` and `FmodManager.PlaySoundOneShotAttached` combine create, attach, start, and a release that fires when the event reports `STOPPED`.
 They suit self-ending events only.
 A looping event never stops on its own, so it would never release, and for those you keep the instance and use attach and detach yourself.

 ## Doppler and velocity

-Attached instances and the flixel listener push velocity alongside position, so an event authored with doppler responds to relative motion.
+Attached instances and the [engine listeners](components.md#listener) push velocity alongside position, so an event authored with doppler responds to relative motion.
 Very fast movers and camera cuts can produce audible pitch flutter.
 The `maxAttachedVelocity` setting caps the velocity magnitude FMOD sees, preserving direction and leaving the position untouched. `0`, the default, applies no cap.

 ```haxe
 FmodManager.Initialize({maxAttachedVelocity: 600});